schoolofdevops/chatgpt-prompts-devopsmastery/prompts/08-interviewer.md

+## ChatGPT Prompt for Launching a Interactive Interview for a Devops Position

 "Hi ChatGPT, I am [Your Name], preparing for an interview for the position of [Specific DevOps Position - e.g., DevOps Engineer, Site Reliability Engineer, etc.].
 I'd like to use your assistance to conduct a mock interview.
 Here's some relevant information about my background and the job:

 My Background: [Briefly describe your professional background, key skills, and any specific experiences that are relevant to the DevOps position you are applying for.]